Suryars07/Hello-Surya/README.md

 # Hello-Surya
-Sample repository created by Surya to learn Python 3
+Sample repository created by Surya to learn Python 3.
+This is a much needed skill at this point.